elventear/quartz-scheduler/readme.txt

-If you're interested in the "behind the scenes" (server-side) code, you'll want to look at org.quartz.core.QuartzSchedulerThread, which will make you interested in org.quartz.core.JobStore.java, org.quartz.core.ThreadPool.java and org.quartz.core.JobRunShell.
+If you're interested in the "behind the scenes" (server-side) code, you'll want to look at org.quartz.core.QuartzSchedulerThread, which will make you interested in org.quartz.spi.JobStore.java, org.quartz.spi.ThreadPool.java and org.quartz.core.JobRunShell.

 Have fun.